4chlys0/ReadingList/README.md

 My personal working list of technical, operational, and cultural cybersecurity media

+Warning: not all of it is interesting/useful, but I've seen everything referenced somewhere by someone in the field

 * indicates completed